subb16/Data_Mining_Project/README.md

 * The classifier and the GraphSAGE network are trained jointly by using a binary cross-entropy loss, and then we extract the embeddings from the GraphSAGE output and perform K-means as was done in previous approaches.

   This approach gave a score of 0.10132 which is a very poor score, and the reason is again the highly dense nature of th graph.

+# Kaggle Performance
+In our pursuit of optimizing the clustering performance for the given dataset, we made some adjustments to our method, resulting in a significant improvement in performance.
+Below are the key modifications we made:

+ ## Utilization of Normalized Laplacian
+In our previous approach, we employed the standard Laplacian matrix for spectral clustering.
+However, we found that substituting it with the normalized Laplacian yielded better results.
+The normalized Laplacian matrix accounts for variations in the degree of connectivity among nodes, leading to more accurate clustering results.

+ ## Direct Clustering without Neural Network
+Also earlier, we incorporated a neural network (NN) for refining the clustering results.
+However, we experimented with a simplified approach by directly clustering all the points without employing a neural network for post-processing.
+This streamlined approach eliminated the additional complexity introduced by the neural network training and inference process.

+ ## Result
+By implementing these modifications, there was a substantial enhancement in the kaggle performance.
+The new methodology resulted in a notable increase in the Kaggle score from 0.25 to 0.2791.